Lava-Pals/bl-unofficial-docs/content/guides/ultevents/ultevent-tricks/General Tricks and Tips.md

 ![[ManualInvoke.gif]]

-You can always do this, but watch out!
+> [!CAUTION] You can always do this, but watch out!
 You can't CTRL + Z out of this one - make sure you save what you need if your event is destructive!!

 ## Copying events
 To copy/paste a singular event from a list, you need to click the 3 line bar at the side of the event: